 Hey there cutie!
 I’m Kat and I live in Reading (just outside of London, UK) with my husband Gareth and our two

-I started Rock n Roll Bride in secret as Gareth & I were planning our wedding in 2007.
-After we were married in April 2008, I realised that I rather loved this wedding malarkey and didn’t want to quit the blog just yet.
-After much soul searching, I morphed it from my own wedding planning website to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media – the offbeat, the alternative and the Rock n Roll.
+I started Rock n Roll Bride in secret as Gareth and I were planning our wedding in 2007.
+After we were married in April 2008, I realised that I rather loved this wedding blogging malarkey and didn’t just want to quit.
+After much soul searching and an accidentally deleted website, I morphed it from my own wedding planning site to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media – the offbeat, the alternative and the Rock n Roll.

 As the first ever UK based wedding blog, Rock n Roll Bride has been featured in more magazines and newspapers than can be considered healthy.
 Wedding publications that have featured Rock n Roll Bride include every major wedding magazine in the UK (Wedding Magazine, Cosmopolitan Bride, You & Your Wedding, Perfect Wedding, Wedding Ideas, Unique Bride) as well as many smaller, regional and international wedding magazines (inc Southern Weddings Magazine (US), Irish Brides (Ireland), Confetti (Ireland), Eco Beautiful Weddings, Pink Weddings, Wed (Devon & Cornwall) Mariée (France), Your Wedding Day, Attire Bridal and Bridal Buyer).
 In other words… she gets around!

-Non-wedding press includes major features in Marie Claire (UK, Australia & India), Cosmopolitan (twice!), Grazia, The British Journal of Photography, Easy Living, Sew, Company, Tattoo Revolution, Things & Ink, The Guardian, Snippets, Professional Photographer, F2, Glamour (online) The Daily Mail, The Sunday Times Style Magazine, the BBC News website and The Daily Express.
-Kat has also been interviewed live on BBC Radio Berkshire and the US breakfast show, The Morning Blend.
+Non-wedding press includes major features in Marie Claire (UK, Australia & India), Cosmopolitan (twice!), Grazia (twice!), The British Journal of Photography, Easy Living, Sew, Company, Tattoo Revolution, Things & Ink, The Guardian, Snippets, Professional Photographer, F2, Glamour (online) The Daily Mail, The Sunday Times Style Magazine, the BBC News website and The Daily Express.
+Kat has also been interviewed live on BBC Radio Berkshire, profiled on ABC News Australia and featured on the US breakfast show, The Morning Blend.
 Kat has written regular columns for Cosmopolitan, Photo Professional, Vintage Life, Wedding, Unique Bride and Perfect Wedding.

 Rock n Roll Bride has won a multitude of industry awards, the highlight of them being the award for ‘Best Wedding Blog’ by Cosmopolitan Magazine in October 2011.